nickyhelol/RecipeRescue/README.md

 ## Features

-- Using firebase to administrate the user account info
+- Using Firebase to administrate the user account info
-- Hosted recipe database on Firebase
+- Hosted recipe database in the cloud-database on Firebase
+- Custom list array adapters to populate different listviews
 - Well designed layouts to display a nice interface to users
-- Automatically save changes you make in each acticities
+- Automatically save changes you make in each acticity

 ## Tech Stack